Vaness is serving up our five unique and delightful winter drinks that’ll boost your camping game!

 Method:

-1. Combine miso paste and caramel sauce, mix well so there are no lumps.
+1. Combine the miso paste and caramel sauce, mix well so there are no lumps

-3. Sprinkle sugar over the bananas and brulee (torch) them until caramalised.
+3. Sprinkle sugar over the bananas, then brulee (torch) them until caramelised

-4. Pour drink in mug and top with cream, banana, chocolate, and cereal.
-Yum Yum!
+4. Pour the drink into a mug and top with cream, banana, chocolate, and cereal.
+Yum yum!

 Looking for something a little more indulgent?
-This well-known winter drink takes us back to our time in Europe, during the Christmas markets in Nuremberg, Germany.
+This well-known winter drink takes me back to our time in Europe, during the Christmas markets in Nuremberg, Germany.
 The little town was magical, thriving with food stalls serving hot food and drinks, as well as little gift shops and much more!
-We miss this place so much that we want to recreate the memories here back at home.
+I miss this place so much that I wanted to recreate the memories back at home.

-This recipe is completely non-alcoholic and can be made for the kids as well!
-Though, if you can’t resist, go ahead and use alcoholic wine.
+This recipe is completely non-alcoholic, though if you can’t resist, go ahead and use alcoholic wine.

 Serve: 2